Rafting the Main Fork of the Salmon River

 SLEEPING PAD or mattreess

 We both used Jack’s Plastic Paco pads on this trip.
+Their extra insulation helped with cold, damp ground.
 They’re waterproof, self-inflating, and make great padded seats on the boat.
+See our guide to Best Camping Mattresses for more recommendations.

 COOKING SYSTEM